Updates available for Java 8 and 11, as of Apr 16 2019

 A new set of updates to Java 8 and 11 have been released on Apr 16, 2019.
 Read about whether you can apply it, why you should, how to do it, and more.

 CF users will want to note that Oracle has released new updates to Java 8 and Java 11 this week, on April 16, 2019.
 As usual, they contain important security updates and bug fixes.
 The latest updates are now 11.0.3 and Java 8u211 or 212.
 As for what those updates entail, see the release notes for each available on the Java release notes page.
+(And if you find this post in the future, and wonder about still later updates to Java, that page will help also.)

 For some users, that’s all they need to know.
 They can take that ball and run with it.